buseOzr/PrecdictingtheSuccessRateofVideoAds/README.md

 * There is no trend in AUC over time
   * Run experiments on multiple days
-⋅⋅* XGBoost model outperforms Decision Tree, AdaBoost and Random Forest ⋅⋅* ⋅⋅* Better AUC, better control over the model Scalable and parallelizable
+* XGBoost model outperforms Decision Tree, AdaBoost and Random Forest
+ * Better AUC, better control over the model
+ * Scalable and parallelizable
-High variance in data
+*High variance in data
-The model has to be adaptive and flexible
+ * The model has to be adaptive and flexible rather than assigning fixed parameters
-Early Stopping mechanism
+ * Early Stopping mechanism
-XGBoost and Neural Network performs nearly the same Neural Network requires more expertise
+* XGBoost and Neural Network performs nearly the same
+ * Neural Network requires more expertise
-Implementation of Neural Network has some advantages Continuous Learning
+* Implementation of Neural Network has some advantages
+ * Continuous Learning
-Serving in production
+ * Serving in production
-Transfer Learning
+ * Transfer Learning

-⋅⋅*
-⋅⋅*